-The increase in current liabilities is related to the nonpayment of the current year debt service requirements.
+The decrease in liabilities is primarily related to principal payments in the current year.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.